aerial shot of a town and lake needing protection from environmental issues

 The Top 10 Environmental Issues Should Make You Worry

 Over the years, the environment has been changing — and not for the better.
-Recent events have shown the catastrophic affects humans’ influence has been having on the world.
+Recent events have shown the catastrophic impacts of humans on the entire world.
 Weather disasters are more powerful and frequent than ever before and pollution rates have only been climbing.
 While people fight to improve the Earth, the top environmental issues today threaten many livelihoods, homes and cities.

 10. Public Health

 Many of the issues we face all tie back into one central concern – public health.
 Pollution, water scarcity and overpopulation all present a clear threat to public health.
-Nearly one out of every four deaths each year are directly caused by unhealthy environments, according to the WHO.
+Many deaths each year are directly caused by unhealthy environments, whether that is because of pollution increases or the spread of a species bringing disease.
+Sociopolitical shifts also encourage these trends.

 More houses lead to more pollution.
 Buildings emit their gasses into the air, which affects the health of the environment.
-Take China for example — would you want to wear a face mask every time you went outside because of air pollution?
+Take Vietnam for example — would you want to wear a face mask every time you go outside because of air pollution?

 It’s time to put habitats of the environment first.
 We need to preserve land, stop building, and start restoring.